wwone/vanilla_photo_creator/README.md

 There are 3 input files:

-"project"_input.txt -- input file, described in its own documentation
+"project"_input.txt -- input file, contains links to full-size and thumbnail images, as well as title narrative (see doc)

 "project"_vtront.txt -- boilerplate for beginning of web page